talyaron/FullStack_March-2024/07-React/06-conditional-rendering/followup/info.md

 Create three different types of conditional rendering in react

 - If else on whole component
-- Trinary operator on inline style
+- Trinary operator on className
-- if else on inline style
+- If else on inline style